Out-of-Network Liability and Balance Billing

 Prior authorization is a process through which an issuer approves a request to access a covered benefit before the insured member accesses the benefit.

 Before members receive certain healthcare services or prescription drugs, their doctor or health provider may need to get approval from Medical Mutual.
 This is called prior authorization.
 (The terms precertification and prior approval may also be used.)
-We may ask for details such as the member’s medical history, diagnosis, why the service or prescription drug is needed, and where the member is getting the service or prescription drug before we make a coverage decision.
+Before we make a coverage decision, we may ask for details such as the member’s medical history, diagnosis, why the service or prescription drug is needed, and where the member is getting the service or prescription drug.
 Some services or drugs must meet certain requirements before coverage is provided.

 Medical Mutual uses evidence-based medical criteria that offer guidance for benefit determinations for both medical services and prescription drugs.